Covid 19 coronavirus: Kiwi 3D printer owners gift face mask lifeline to desperate medical clinics

 However, Vieregg needed to source the plastic visors.

-Finding none at Spotlight he called his Mum from the store who directed him Graley Plastics and Laser Cutting in Lower Hutt.
+Finding none at Spotlight he called his mum from the store, who directed him to Graley Plastics and Laser Cutting in Lower Hutt.

 The Kapiti College art teacher than drove directly to Graley Plastics 40 minutes away, and by the time he'd got there the 70 odd visors were cut and ready.

-"Picked them up from Lower hut and shot back home and just started assembling them," Vieregg said.
+"Picked them up from Lower Hutt and shot back home and just started assembling them," Vieregg said.

 Today, Vieregg delivered one box of 30 visors to Team Medical centre in Paraparaumu.